Ashley Vincent: Return to Cheltenham Town

 Vincent was linked with a move to Notts County, and also had a trial with Scottish Premier League side Motherwell.
 He re-signed with Cheltenham Town – now in League Two and managed by Mark Yates – on a one-year deal in July 2013.
 He said the move was a 'homecoming' for him.
-He was not in the first team for the first half of the 2013–14 season, and had to wait until February before winning his first start in the league.
-He was soon frozen out of the first team picture once again and was released in May 2014.
+He was not in the first-team for the first half of the 2013–14 season, and had to wait until February before winning his first start in the league.
+He was soon frozen out of the first-team picture once again and was released in May 2014.

 Shrewsbury Town

-Vincent joined Shrewsbury Town in May 2014, becoming new manager Micky Mellon's first signing.
-In mid September he stated that the New Meadow was "the best dressing room I have been in" in terms of team spirit, however he played only a fringe role at the club and failed to make a first-team appearance after a 1−0 defeat at Plymouth Argyle in October 2014.
+Vincent joined Shrewsbury Town in May 2014, becoming the new manager Micky Mellon's first signing.
+In mid-September he stated that the New Meadow was "the best dressing room I have been in" in terms of team spirit, however, he played only a fringe role at the club and failed to make a first-team appearance after a 1−0 defeat at Plymouth Argyle in October 2014.
 Shrewsbury won promotion at the end of the 2014–15 season as runners-up in League Two, with Vincent leaving the club by mutual consent on 2 June 2015.

 Non-league

 Vincent signed for National League North side Worcester City in August 2015 following a successful trial spell.
-However, he left the club after five months when Tristian Dunkley took his place in the first team whilst Vincent was sidelined with illness.
+However, he left the club after five months when Tristian Dunkley took his place in the first-team whilst Vincent was sidelined with illness.
 Vincent signed for Northern Premier League club Stourbridge in January 2016.
 Gary Hackett's "Glassboys" went on to finish the 2015–16 season in sixth place, two points outside of the play-offs.
 He signed for Northern Premier League Premier Division rivals Sutton Coldfield Town on 6 July 2016.
 He helped the "Royals" to a 20th-place finish at the end of the 2016–17 season, one point above the relegation zone.
 He extended his contract with the club in June 2017.
-However they were relegated in last place at the end of the 2017–18 campaign.
+However, they were relegated in last place at the end of the 2017–18 campaign.